 Only the empty job is created in QBD when synced.
 No Job items, comments, services or other jobs contents are passed over.

-For more information about job costing in QuickBooks, this article on Intuit's Accounting blog has a great introduction.
+For more information about job costing in QuickBooks Desktop, this QuickBooks help article has a great introduction.